Scrum Master Performance: 5 important KPIs for evaluation

 If you want a quick and simplified solution, then the answer to both questions is “yes”.

-However, this only scratches the surface of a Scrum Master Performance Review.
-To find out where Scrum Masters are generating value, you need to look at KPIs that go beyond that.
+However, that only scratches the surface of a Scrum Master performance review.
+To find out where Scrum Masters create value, you need to look at KPIs that go beyond that.
+Good KPIs answer above all three questions:

 This way, you uncover where Scrum Masters are getting the most out of their work - and where they can still improve.
 This has an impact on the performance of the team and the value of the end product.
 In turn, this has an impact on customer satisfaction and thus on revenue for your company.
 Now, let’s get into the details!